ritengzhang/Interpretability-Formalizing-and-Auto-Explaining-Framework/README.md

 - `number.py`, an inherited class from elements, defines all types of numbers and their ranges and possible associations with other elements, such as probability, constant, activation, etc.

 Instead of using `[]`, we utilize different types of select, argmin, max, etc., and other conditional selections.
-For getting an attribute of an element, we also have a child class `get_attribute` inherited from method, and other

- functions like select also work in the same way to maintain formality while being understandable at the same time.
+For getting an attribute of an element, we also have a child class `get_attribute` inherited from method, and other functions like select also work in the same way to maintain formality while being understandable at the same time.

+Elements can either be of the type 'full list', 'batches related', or 'individual'.
+In the select function, the desired type is specified, which matches with the type of the output and the type defined by the condition.
+Some conditions, such as argmin or argmax, can be defined to have multiple types.
+For example, argmin could output the top 5 choices, not necessarily just one output.

+Another goal of this project is to convert formulas into PyTorch modules that automate the interpretability process.
+If this functionality is desired, then the 'set value' function is required.